SnekByte-Studios/Concept/concept/game_concept.md

 The player has to build and upgrade their businesses accross different islands and then set up trade routes to sell their products at the highest markup possible.<br>

+Once the player leaves the starting island, they'll sail from island to island completing quests, opening businesses, fighting monsters and criminals, and working towards upgrading their gear.<br>

 ### Gameplay Elements:
 * Isometric Graphics,<br>